Chorley Cricket Club

 Chorley Cricket Club is an English cricket club based in Chorley, Lancashire, playing their home matches at Windsor Park.
-The club's first team compete in the ECB Northern Premier Cricket League, while the Second, Third and Sunday development teams take part in the more locally based Palace Shield along with all Junior teams from a large and healthy juniour section.
+The club's first team compete in the ECB Northern Premier Cricket League, while the Second, Third and Sunday development teams take part in the more locally based Palace Shield along with all Junior teams from a large and healthy junior section.